mattmuroya/mattmuroya.com/README.md

 # mattmuroya.com

 Personal website statically generated with [Next.js](https://nextjs.org/).
+Blog posts are written in Markdown and stored as text documents.
+Next.js reads the files from the local file system and generates the URI paths and the individual pages at build time.

+## index.tsx

+`getStaticProps` fetches an array of Markdown document file names from the file system.
+It then converts the array of file names into an array of objects, each of which has two properties:

+- A URI path string (slug) based on the document's file name.
+- A nested `frontmatter` object that contains the document's title and date.

-A list of blog posts is fetched from the filesystem and displayed as a list of titles on the home page:
+It then returns the data as `props` which Next.js uses to pre-render a list of blog post links on the home page.

 ```ts
 // index.tsx